Mazda: Creation

 Mazda comes from Ahura Mazda, the god of harmony, intelligence and wisdom from the earliest civilization in West Asia.
 Key members of Toyo Kogyo interpreted Mazda as a symbol of the beginning of the East and the West civilization, but also a symbol of the automotive civilization and culture."

 The company's website further notes that the name also derives from the name of the company's founder, Jujiro Matsuda.
 The alternative proposed names mean "god" (Sumera) and "angel" (Tenshi); both indicate Matsuda's strong interest in human faith.

 The Mazda lettering was used in combination with the corporate emblem of Mitsubishi Motors, which was responsible for sales, to produce the Toyo Kogyo three-wheeled truck registered trademark.

 Toyo Kogyo produced weapons for the Japanese military throughout the Second World War, most notably the series 30 through 35 Type 99 rifle.

+Mazda was an important part of the recovery after the atomic bomb blast in World War Two.
+Its headquarters survived the blast and were used temporarily for the prefectural government.
+Days afer the bombing, it resumed manufacture of its 3 wheel trucks.
+Mazda continues to be important to the Hiroshima economy.
+In the early 2000s Mazda accounted for about a third of Hiroshima's GDP.

 The company formally adopted the Mazda name in 1984, though every automobile sold from the beginning bore that name.
 The Mazda R360 was introduced in 1960, followed by the Mazda Carol in 1962 and were sold at a specific retail dealership that sold passenger cars called "Mazda Auto Store" whereas commercial products were sold at "Mazda Store".
 As Mazda continued to offer passenger cars like the Savanna, Familia, Luce, Cosmo and Capella, they were added to the "Mazda Auto Store" network only.